derekmoran/domSnakeGame/README.md

 My take on a snake game written in the DOM using raw HTML5, CSS3, and vanilla JavaScript

-This was the product of a training and learning exercise.
+This was the product of a self-imposed training and learning exercise.
 I just wanted to see if I could do it, and to ramp up my front-end skills in the process.
 The code quality will surely reflect this context.
-Enjoy it for what it is :)
+Please enjoy it for what it is :)

 ## System Requirements